 Teachers and other school personnel also serve as good advocates, but some of the most dedicated advocates are associated with the criminal justice system.
-These are professionals from various disciplines who realize that they have people with FAS in their care and that the institutional or service delivery system is not effectively serving them.
-Because the needs of clients with FAS are complex, they can seldom be met by a single advocate.
+These are professionals from various disciplines who realize that they have people with FASD in their care and that the institutional or service delivery system is not effectively serving them.
+Because the needs of clients with FASD are complex, they can seldom be met by a single advocate.

 Advocates must work within the community and with other services providers to orchestrate an appropriate network of services.
-In short, anyone can be an advocate, but the necessary and sufficient conditions for effective advocacy are an understanding of FAS, a genuine affection for the client, a capacity for creative problem solving.
+In short, anyone can be an advocate, but the necessary and sufficient conditions for effective advocacy are an understanding of FASD, a genuine affection for the client, a capacity for creative problem solving.

 Kelly, age 6, was adopted by Brad and Valerie at birth, but her biological mother, Stephanie still retained visiting rights.
-At the age of two, Kelly had been diagnosed with FAS.
+At the age of two, Kelly had been diagnosed with FASD.
 The following year, I suggested setting up an Advocacy Model for Kelly to alleviate her transition to school.
 Stephanie, the birth mother, immediately wanted to be her advocate.
 She stated, "She’s my real daughter!
 How could they know her better than me?"
 Although I was impressed with Stephanie’s enthusiasm, I did not trust that she could correctly interpret Kelly’s needs because she continued to have alcohol abuse problems.

 I suggested to Brad and Valerie that both of them become Kelly’s advocates as they are most in tune to her needs.
 Stephanie, however, became irate.
 I stated to her, "You gave up your daughter for adoption because you knew you could not take care of her in your condition.
 You made a responsible decision based on your own self-knowledge.
 Think of Kelly now.
 Do you think you are in any better condition to care for her?"

 Stephanie stated, "I just want to be a part of her life!"
 I suggested that Brad and Valerie consider including Stephanie in a few of their family events.
 Think of your Stephanie.
-How can you assess if he or she is not fit to advocate for an FAS client?
+How can you assess if he or she is not fit to advocate for an FASD client?

 Concept #2 - Inferring Needs from Behaviors